 “Other groups of patients who will need to be careful about using these antivirals are those who have severe liver impairment or liver disease,” she said.
 “The other caution is for people who have severe kidney disease, at least until more medical data and evidence are acquired.”

-“I can't stress enough that these oral antivirals are not a substitute for getting a COVID-19 vaccine.
-We have so much more vaccine available than antivirals, currently, and prevention is always preferable to treatment,” said Dr. Choi.
-“If people haven't been fully COVID-19 vaccinated, they need to get up to date with their COVID-19 vaccines,” which means two doses of a mRNA vaccine and a booster shot..
+“I can't stress enough that these oral antivirals are not a substitute for getting a COVID-19 vaccine. … Prevention is always preferable to treatment,” said Dr. Choi.
+“If people haven't been fully COVID-19 vaccinated, they need to get up to date with their COVID-19 vaccines.”

-“The COVID-19 vaccines and boosters work against the Omicron variant, and they will help prevent a person who gets infected with COVID-19 from suffering severe enough illness that they will need hospitalization, or—worst case—die,” said Dr. Choi.
-“In no way are these antivirals a substitute for the biggest priority right now, which is getting as many people vaccinated and boosted as completely as possible against COVID-19.”
+“In no way are these antivirals a substitute for the biggest priority right now, which is getting as many people vaccinated … as completely as possible against COVID-19,” she said.

 Visit the AMA COVID-19 resource center for clinical information, guides and resources, and updates on advocacy and medical ethics.

 - There are two options